onkarbpatil/identify_numa/README.md

 eg: char **labels = {"NVM", "DRAM", "HBM"}; identify_numa(2, labels);
 The API returns a list of Numa IDs associated with each label, of the type struct labelled_numa_nodes * Use the member count to traverse the numa_id[] member and mem_type to identify the memory technology.

+#numatest

+This library is similar to identify_numa where it does identify the type of numa node but it characterizes the memory further.
+The API only prints performance numbers.